-Valuation of unliste d investments Key audit matter description The company has unlisted investments of £4.9m (2018: £4.9m) as at 31 December 2019, valued at cost as disclosed in note 8.
+Key audit matter description The company has unlisted investments of £4.9m (2019: £4.9m) as at 31 December 2020, valued at cost as disclosed in note 8.
 This comprises of investments in Sparrow Midco 1 Limited, and indirectly in those entities listed in note 8, and is highly material to the company.
 Judgement is required by the directors to determine whether the investments balance should be impaired based on the financial position and future prospects of the investee companies.
-This takes into consideration a range of factors such as the trading performance, the expected revenue growth, discount rates and the impact of covid-19.
+This takes into consideration a range of factors such as the trading performance, the expected revenue growth, discount rates and the impact of COVID-19.
 Further details are included within critical accounting estimates and judgements set out in note 3 to the financial statements.
-How the scope of our audit responded to the key audit matter We have reviewed management's assessment of the potential impairment indicators and have assessed the value of the net assets held by the investment in the company.
-We have also obtained the most recent audited financial information of the related investments to determine whether they support the carrying value.
+How the scope of our audit responded to the key audit matter We have evaluated management's assessment of the potential impairment indicators and have assessed the value of the net assets held by the investment in the company.
+We have also obtained the most recent audited financial information of the related investments to determine whether they support the carrying value, and whether they present any potential impairment indicators.
+We also performed sensitivity analyses on the discounted cash flow valuation of the underlying trading subsidiary, and evaluated the assumptions made by management in the forecasts used as part of the DCF valuation.
 On a Group-wide basis, we reviewed key assumptions underpinning the carrying value.
 Key observations Based on the work performed, we concluded that the valuation of the unlisted investment is appropriate.

-Our application of materiality
+6. Our application of materiality